-National Express coaches are good if you have a checked bag as it can be stored under the bus rather than lugging it onto a crowded train.
+National Express coaches are a good if you have a checked bag.
+Your luggage can be stored under the bus rather than lugging it onto a crowded train.
 Coaches run to Victoria Coach Station.
 Although, because of London traffic, I probably wouldn’t recommend this route going to the airport unless you’ve left plenty of extra time.
 Pay: In advance online for an eticket.
 You can use a mobile ticket on your phone.
 Tickets start at £12.
 You can find the timetables to and from London airports here.

 Fastest route from Heathrow Airport to London

-Heathrow Express: Runs from the airport straight to London Paddington where you can change to the tube (Bakerloo, Circle, District and Hammersmith & City) to your destination.
+Heathrow Express: Runs from the airport straight to London Paddington.
+Then, you can change to the tube (Bakerloo, Circle, District and Hammersmith & City) to your destination.
 Pay: At the ticket machine at Paddington.
-A single journey costs about £22/£25 but you can purchase them in advance and sometimes get a deal.
+A single journey costs about £22/£25.
+You can purchase them in advance and sometimes get a deal.
 Average journey time: As little as 15 minutes from Heathrow to Paddington.

-Located south of London, Gatwick is London’s second-biggest airport and is actually my favourite to fly from, mostly because I find it quite easy to get to as a south Londoner.
+Located south of London, Gatwick is London’s second-biggest airport and is actually my favourite to fly from.
+I find it quite easy to get to as a south Londoner.
 Trains are the main option from Gatwick to Central London and they run around the clock to and from London Victoria.

 Budget option from Gatwick (recommended)

-From South Terminal, you can take one of the Southern rail trains towards London Victoria, where you can change for the District/Circle and Victoria lines.
+From South Terminal, you can take one of the Southern rail trains towards London Victoria.
+Then, change for the District/Circle and Victoria lines.
 The average journey takes about 34 minutes, leaving about every 10 minutes.
 Pay: You can either buy a train ticket from the machines, online at trainline.com or use an Oyster card/contactless at the gates at around £12 for a single journey.
 You usually save a couple of pounds using Oyster/contactless.